The 60-Second Pre-Ride That Prevents Disasters for ABC Qu…

 • Sealant failure in tubeless setups running too low

-Target pressures vary: Road bikes typically run 80-100 PSI, gravel 35-50 PSI, mountain bikes 22-35 PSI.
-Rider weight, tire width, and conditions affect ideal pressure.
-Know your range and check that you’re in it.
+Target pressures vary quite a bit.
+Road bikes typically run 80-100 PSI, gravel 35-50 PSI, mountain bikes 22-35 PSI.
+Rider weight, tire width, and conditions all affect your ideal pressure.
+Know your range and verify you’re in it.

 B: Brakes

+That’s what makes reliable brakes endearing to us riders—they’re the difference between a close call and a hospital visit.
 Brakes that function perfectly today can fail tomorrow.
-Daily checking catches degradation before it becomes dangerous.
+Daily checking catches degradation before it gets dangerous.

 The check: Squeeze each brake lever firmly.
 The lever should engage well before reaching the handlebar.
 Then, push the bike forward while squeezing—the wheel should lock or resist strongly.